This Test is currently under review

-You do not need to apply separately to sit an intercultural competency or ethics screening test.
+You do not need to apply separately to sit an intercultural or ethical competency screening test.
 NAATI will make a determination and will advise you of whether you need to sit these screening tests once we begin processing your submitted certification application.

-Click here to see the cost of the intercultural competency screening test.
+Click here to see the cost of the ethical competency screening test.

 The ethical competency screening test will assess:

 - Your knowledge of the relevant code of ethics - AUSIT Code of Ethics and Code of Conduct (2012) or ASLIA Code of Ethics and Guidelines for Professional Conduct (2007)

 - Your ability to identify ethical dilemmas in a broad range of interpreting and/or translation contexts; and

 - Your ability to apply the relevant principle/value of the code to the situation in question.